 Warsaw Cup M.V.P 2011

+Experience

-ExperienceGore & Grimes is one of Ireland's leading medium sized law firms.
+Gore & Grimes Solicitors- Gore & Grimes is one of Ireland's leading medium sized law firms.
 I am currently working in the firm's Commercial Banking department having completed rotations in the firm's Probate and Private Client departments.
 Working alongside Partners, Solicitors and Trainees my duties include but are not limited to drafting and preparing documents for Court, interacting with both clients and barristers as well as other administrative work.
 In addition to this I am also responsible for filing documents into Court as well as attending hearings before the High Court, the Circuit Court as well as the Family Courts.

 Vincent & Beatty Solicitors- Legal Intern from June 2016- August 2016.
 Worked in both the commercial and employment departments.
 Integral part of the team working with partners, solicitors, trainees and legal representatives.
-My duties included preparing legal booklets for council, file management, administrative work.
+My duties included preparing legal booklets for counsel, file management, administrative work.

 UCD Sport and Fitness- UCD Sport & Fitness has over twenty-four thousand student members and over four thousand private members.
 As part of the elite lifeguard team in this world-class facility, I was responsible for ensuring the safety of all pool users as well as ensuring a pleasant experience for all facility users.
 Through pro-active lifeguarding I worked to prevent incidents before they had a chance to develop while also using teamwork and communication skills to react and successfully complete any necessary rescues.
 I was also a part of the customer experience interacting with public as well as private members to ensure the best possible experience.
 In this position I was responsible for a number of cleaning duties and developed skills applicable to the legal sector.